-An estimated 7,000 Jews perished during the uprising, while nearly 50,000 others who survived were sent to extermination or labor camps.
-It is believed that the Germans lost several hundred men in the uprising.
+An estimated 7,000 Jews perished during the Warsaw ghetto uprising, while nearly 50,000 others who survived were sent to extermination or labor camps.
+It’s believed that the Germans lost several hundred men in the uprising.